gitkraken/gitkraken-client-docs/gitkraken-client/buy.md

 Here's how to purchase your GitKraken subscription.

 <div class='callout callout--success'>
   <p>Do you work in an air-gapped network?
-Or looking for GitKraken Client option that does not require account creation?
+Or looking for GitKraken Desktop option that does not require account creation?
 Then check out our  <a href="/standalone/standalone/">GitKraken Stand-Alone</a> solution. for teams of 10+</p>
 </div>

 ***